Yesterday 7:00 PM @Office

 But at the same time, it made me glad too.
 Didn’t know the reason that time.

 I read it somewhere, when you give with all your heart, you’re most happy as your act of giving has no selfish motives.
+And the joy of giving is better than receiving.

 I appreciate that we should always be thankful to GOD for everything.